-3.8 SETTINGS IN GENERAL SETUP MENU
+3.6 SETTINGS IN GENERAL SETUP MENU

 The GENERAL SETUP menu has other selections that allow you to customize the display.

-All selections are listed below:
+All selections are listed in the following table:

-TIME SETUP Select the Time Zone offset, enable or disable Daylight Savings Time and select the Time Format (switch between 12 or 24 hours time format).
-DATE FORMAT Select the Date Format among MM-DD-YY (default), DD-MM-YY or YY-MM-DD.
+TIME SETUP Select the Time Zone offset , enable or disable Daylight Savings Time and select the Time Format and switch between 12 or 24 hours time format.
+DATE FORMAT Select the Date format among MM-DD-YY (default), DD-MM-YY or YY-MM-DD.
 COURSE UP/NORTH UP Select North Up (the top of the page is fixed to North) or Course Up (the top of the page is orientated to the direction the vessel is heading.
 This is the default).
 KEYPAD BEEP Allows the beep produced when a key is pressed to be turned On (default) or Off .
-UNITS OF MEASURE Units of Measure can be selected for Distance , Speed , Depth , Altitude and Temperature : Distance : selections are Nm (Nautical Miles), Sm (Statue Miles), Km (Kilometers), Nm+Mt , Nm+FT .
-Note when "Nm+FT" is selected if the distance is less than 1.0 Nm, it turns to Feet.
+UNITS OF MEASURE Units of Measure can be selected for Distance , Speed , Depth , Altitude and Temperature : Distance : selections are Nm (Nautical Miles), Sm (Statue Miles), Km (Kilometres), Nm+Mt , Nm+Ft .
+Note when "Nm+Ft" is selected if the distance is less than 1.0 Nm, it turns to Ft.
 When "Nm+Mt" is selected if the distance is less than 1.0 Nm, it turns to Meters.
-Speed : selections are Kts (knots), MPH (miles per hour), Kmh (kilometer per hour).
-Depth : selections are FT (feet), FM (fathoms) and Mt (meters).
-Altitude : selections are FT (feet) and Mt (meters).
-Temperature : selections are F (Fahrenheit) and C (Celsius).
-NAV AIDS PRESENTATION Allows the Nav-Aids presentation to be drawn using NOAA symbology when US (default) is selected or International symbols when International is selected.
+Speed: selections are Kts (knots), MPH (miles per hour), Kmh (kilometre per hour).
+Depth: selections are Ft (feet), FM (fathoms) and Mt (meters).
+Altitude: selections are Ft (feet) and Mt (meters).
+Temperature: selections are F (Fahrenheit) and C (Celsius).
+NAV AIDS PRESENTATION N Allows the Nav Aids presentation to be drawn using NOAA symbology when US (default) is selected or International symbols when International is selected.
 When selected these functions affect how the icons for Lights, Signals, Buoys and Beacons are displayed.
-DISPLAY COLOR Changes the background colors of the chart page to enhance the visibility of the screen depending on the surrounding light conditions.
-Normal is recommended when the GPS Chart Plotter is not exposed to the direct sunlight.
-When this mode is set the charts are displayed in order to use colors as similar as possible to ones used in the original paper charts.
-Classic uses vivid chart colors presentation.
-NOAA allows setting NOAA paper chart colors presentation.
-Night is recommended when the environment is dark in order to reduce the glare of the display.
-The GPS Chart Plotter displays charts and screen in darker colors.
-Sunlight (default) is designed to enhance the visibility of the screen when the GPS Chart Plotter is exposed to sunlight.
-The charts are much brighter than in the other modes and the depth areas are filled with the white color so different depth areas are not easily distinguishable.
-SHIP ICON Select from a variety of Ship Icons that represent your vessels position on the Chart page.
-The default is Icon 6.
-CURSOR SPEED Selects the speed among Low, Medium (default) and High for the cursor in the CHART page and within the MENU.
-MEASURE DISTANCE When this function is On, and the ShuttlePoint knob is moved to a location where you want to start measuring a distance and press [ENT] .
-Move the ShuttlePoint knob to move the cursor to a second location where you want to finish measuring a distance and press [ENT] .
-A line will appear between the Start and Finish points and a popup window will be shown indicating the distance and bearing from the Start and Finish points.
-Press [ENT] to delete both points (Off is the default).